SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 artistic research activities taking place in the RC.
 Moreover, submissions and peer-reviewing for JAR takes place in the RC.
 Expositions published in JAR are either nominated by authors, or directly selected by JAR editorial board.

-# Setting up Your Account
+# Setting up a New Account

 When you register an account in the RC, you will first just have a basic account.
 This will allow you to be a supervisor, review expositions, and leave comments.
 Some application calls may also accept limited user accounts to submit forms.